The Biggest Maryland Law Changes this Fall

 Another new law on the books extends permanent protective orders to victims of domestic violence.
 In general, the victims can be granted the order against a person who has been sentenced to at least 5 years of prison and has served 12 months or more of the sentence.

 Maryland has also authorized courts to, under certain circumstances, terminate the parental rights of an individual who was convicted of, or found to have committed an act of, non-consensual sexual conduct against the other parent that led to the conception of a child.

 The most significant change to real estate and tenant law comes in Baltimore City, where new rental laws are taking effect.
 Landlords of single family, two-family and multi-family dwellings must comply with updated inspection and registration laws by January 1, 2019.
 The updated inspection checklist includes new smoke detector regulations and updated standards for living spaces.
 Every dwelling that is non-owner occupied, regardless of whether or not it is a source of revenue or occupied by anyone, must be inspected and approved by the deadline.
 If a property is not registered with Baltimore City, landlords could receive a $1,000 fine and a suspension, revocation or denial of a rental license.
 The licensing is structured around a tier system that the City hopes will reward property owners that invest the proper effort to maintaining units.
 All first licenses will be issued for 2 years.
 Once renewal approaches, some landlords will be eligible for 1-year, 2-year or 3-year licenses depending on the maintenance record and violations.

 Stay on Top of Maryland Law Changes with Lebovitz Law

 If you are living in untenable conditions or preparing for a mutual consent divorce in Maryland, you need an experienced lawyer on your side.
-To learn more about how we can assist you, please contact us today at 410-828-0680.
+To learn more about how we can assist you, please contact us today.